defold/doc/docs/en/manuals/project-settings.md

 #### Http Timeout
 The HTTP timeout in seconds.
 Set to `0` to disable timeout, which is the default.

+#### Http Thread Count
+The number of worker threads for the HTTP service.

+#### Http Cache Enabled
+Check to enable the HTTP cache for network requests (using `http.request()`.
+The HTTP cache will store the response associated with a request and reuse the stored response for subsequent requests.
+The HTTP cache supports the `ETag` and `Cache-Control: max-age` HTTP response headers.

+#### SSL Certificates
+File containing SSL root certificates to use when verifying the certificate chain during SSL handshakes.

 ---

 ### Collection